ypresa1/openshift-python-with-newrelic/README.md

 3. Download/clone this git repo
 4. Go to https://www.newrelic.com and obtain a license key.
 5. Build the Docker image wth your Newrelic license key `docker build --build-arg NEW_RELIC_LICENSE_KEY='abcd1234efgh5678ijkl9012mnop3456qrst7890uvwyz' -t newrelic-admin-rhel73/python-agent .`
-6 If you dont use your license key, the build will run succsesfully with the default `NEW_RELIC_LICENSE_KEY=XXXXXXXXXXX`, but no metrics will be sent to Newrelic.
-SO, please build the image with your Newrelic license key, before launching the container.
+6. If you dont use your license key, the build will run succsesfully with the default `NEW_RELIC_LICENSE_KEY=XXXXXXXXXXX`, but no metrics will be sent to Newrelic.
+So, please build the image with your Newrelic license key, before launching the container.
 7. Once the image is built, launch the container:
 * `docker run newrelic-admin-rhel73/python-agent`
 8. This will launch the container and send 5 test messages to your NewRelic account